CosmWasm/cosmwasm/IBC.md

 The
 [`IbcPacket` structure](https://github.com/CosmWasm/cosmwasm/blob/v0.14.0-beta4/packages/std/src/ibc.rs#L129-L146)
 contains all information needed to process the receipt.
+This info has already been verified by the core IBC modules via light client and merkle proofs.
+It guarantees all metadata in the `IbcPacket` structure is valid, and the `data` field was written on the remote chain.
+Furthermore, it guarantees that the packet is processed at most once (zero times if it times out).
+Fields like `dest.channel_id` and `sequence` have a similar trust level to `MessageInfo`, which we use to authorize normal transactions.
+The `data` field should be treated like the `ExecuteMsg` data, which is only as valid as the entity that signed it.

-You can generally ignore timeout (this entry point is only called if it hasn't yet timed out) and sequence (which is used by the IBC framework to avoid duplicates).
+You can generally ignore `timeout_*` (this entry point is only called if it hasn't yet timed out) and `sequence` (which is used by the IBC framework to avoid duplicates).
 I generally use `dest.channel_id` like `info.sender` to authenticate the packet, and parse `data` into a `PacketMsg` structure, using the same encoding rules as we discussed in the last section.
 After that you can process `PacketMsg` more or less like an `ExecuteMsg`, including calling into other contracts.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]